dbdoan/TeleCast/README.md

 ## About
 A Telegram bot which outputs weather data in your vicinity using the Tomorrow.io and MapBox APIs.

+## How-to
+1. [Optional / Recommended] Create a virtual environment.
+2. Install the required libraries with `pip install -r requirements.txt`
+3. Set all the environmental variables below.
+4. Start bot.

 ## Environmental Variables
 | Name                  | Type   |  Description                                  |
 |-----------------------|--------|-----------------------------------------------|